When: May 6 - 8, 2026

 1. Interaction with the Technology

-Attendees will see how the 3D laser scanner operates in real time and understand its role in capturing high-precision data.
+Attendees will see how the 3D laser scanner operates and understand its role in capturing high-precision data.

 A guided demonstration will showcase the ease of use, portability, and adaptability of the scanning system in hydropower environments.